envoi-io/envoi-dolby-hybrik-sdk-js/README.md

 Envoi is a cloud platform that automates creating, managing, and distributing 24x7, live free ad-supported streaming television "FAST", Subscription or Pay-Per-View OTT (internet delivered) channels.

-This SDK provides integration between the Envoi Distribution Service and Dolby's cloud media processing service and automates the creation of 3D Stereoscopic Video (3D Video) being distributed using Apple HTTP Live Streaming (HLS).
+This SDK provides integration between the Envoi Distribution Service and Dolby's cloud media processing service and automates the creation and secure delivery of 3D Stereoscopic Video (3D Video) to devices through the HTTP Live Streaming (HLS) protocol.
+Using FairPlay Streaming (FPS) content providers, encoding vendors, and delivery networks can encrypt content, securely exchange keys, and protect and deliver content via our SDKs to Immersive experiences on the Apple Vision Pro.

 Content processed by Envoi is encoded using the Dolby Profile 20 to generates multi-bitrate MultiView HEVC (MV-HEVC) MP4 and HLS renditions.
-This allows Envoi to distribute streaming 3D videos compatiable for delivery experiences on the Apple Vision Pro.

 Envoi supports all Hybrik API methods POST, PUT, GET, and DELETE.
 The API uses HTTPS authentication for permitting API access, and a user-specific login call which returns an expiring token.
 This token needs to be passed into all API calls as part of the header.